mitchins/ESP-Aquarium-Water-Sensor/README.md

 The primary software consideration for this use case is ESPHome.
 All of the functions provided are common and turnkey and thus no code is required to be written or debugged.

+### ESPHome

+The best way to use ESPhome is through Home Assistant, if you have that then goto the add-ons section and install it.
+You can still use ESPHome manually without Home Assistant by following the latest guide [here](https://esphome.io/guides/installing_esphome.html)
 ### Example ESPHome Configuration:
 #### Please note, this configuration is currently untested until the PCB arrives.